MehmoodHashmi/Documentation-as-Code-DaC/README.md

 ## Keep it lightweight

-While it's important to keep your project documentaion thorough, it also needs to be concise.
+While it's important to keep your project documentation thorough, it also needs to be concise.
 No one will bother reading pages and pages of text – write down what you need and only what you need, with a clear purpose and audience in mind.
 Follow the rules of Agile documentation.

 ## Collaboratively maintain it